 If you are not able to manage your pig for hoof trimming we recommend that your vet or Savannah Pig Rescue take care of this for your pig’s health and well-being.

 Knowing the anatomy of the hoof is very important.
 Examine and learn what the hoof looks like from all angles.
 Notice what is hard tissue and what is soft.
 Watch the way your pig’s hooves grow and change.
 The more familiar you are with the anatomy, the more confident and comfortable you will be trimming and shaping them for your pig.

 There are a few tools you can use to trim and maintain the length and shape of your pig’s hooves.
-With a piglet a hard wire cutter, large nail cutter, and high grit emery board will all work to maintain the hooves.
-As your pig ages the hooves will become thicker and tougher and sturdier tools will be needed.
-Goat hoof trimmers, horse hoof nippers, dremel, metal file or rasp are all great tools for trimmings.
+With a piglet, a hardwire cutter, a large nail cutter, and high grit emery board will all work to maintain the hooves.
+As your pig ages, the hooves will become thicker and tougher, and sturdier tools will be needed.
+Goat hoof trimmers, horse hoof nippers, Dremel, metal file, or rasp are all great tools for trimmings.